PostgreSQL (10)

 Working with RDS Parameter Groups

 • Try out parameter changes on a test database prior to making the change.
-Potentially create a backup before making the change as well.
+Create a snapshot before making the change.

 • Parameter groups can be restored to their defaults (or they can be copied to create an experimental group).
 Groups can be compared with each other to determine differences.

 • Parameter values can process a formula.
-RDS provides some formulas that utilize the instance class CPU or memory available to calculate a value.
+RDS provides some formulas that use the instance class CPU or memory available to calculate a value.

 Database Constraints